-At December 31, 2018, MEAG Power had \$2.4 billion of special funds deposits, of which \$1.5 billion was available to fund various operating, construction, debt service and contingency requirements.
-Within the Competitive Trust, \$594.9 million was invested and may be used by Participants to mitigate future billings.
-Investments in the Decommissioning Trust funds (see Note 2 (H), "Summary of Significant Accounting Policies and Practices - Asset Retirement Obligations and Decommissioning") totaled \$471.6 million.
-Credit Arrangements with banks at December 31, 2018 totaled \$774.5 million, of which \$218.5 million provided liquidity support to \$211.0 million of outstanding variable-rate demand obligations, \$84.2 million was drawn on the Credit Arrangements, \$56.5 million supported obligations to the Competitive Trust and \$17.9 million supported \$12.0 million of outstanding CP balances. with the remaining \$397.4 million available.
-The Credit Arrangements mature at various dates in 2019 through 2020, and management expects to renew or replace the facilities as needed prior to expiration.
+At December 31, 2019, MEAG Power had \$3.7 billion of special funds deposits, of which \$2.6 billion was available to fund various operating, construction, debt service and contingency requirements.
+Within the Competitive Trust, \$618.7 million was invested and may be used by Participants to, among other things, fund their share of the acquisition and construction costs of any future MEAG Power generation project joined by such Participants, as well as funding of capacity purchases proposed by MEAG Power, purchase of additional entitlement shares or obligation shares of existing MEAG Power projects, and for mitigation of certain bulk power supply cost increases.
+Investments in the Decommissioning Trust funds (see Note 2 (H), "Summary of Significant Accounting Policies and Practices - Asset Retirement Obligations and Decommissioning") totaled \$538.1 million.
+Credit Arrangements with banks at December 31, 2019 totaled \$795.3 million, of which \$189.4 million provided liquidity support to \$183.8 million of outstanding variable-rate demand obligations, \$73.6 million was drawn on the Credit Arrangements, \$51.9 million supported obligations to the Competitive Trust and \$17.9 million supported \$12.0 million of outstanding CP balances, with the remaining \$462.5 million available.
+The Credit Arrangements mature at various dates in 2020 through 2023, and management expects to renew or replace the facilities as needed prior to expiration.
 For additional information regarding available credit, see Note 5, "Long- and Short-Term Debt, Credit Agreements and Interest Rate Swaps - Financing of Vogtle Units 3&4 Projects and Project Entities" and "- Credit Agreements and Other Short-Term Debt" within that Note.

-During 2019 through 2021, maturities of long-term debt and sinking fund redemptions are expected to total \$533.2 million.
+During 2020 through 2022, maturities of long-term debt and sinking fund redemptions are expected to total \$540.9 million.
 These requirements will be included in the appropriate year's budgeted revenue requirements, as applicable, and collected from the Participants, as well as from JEA and PowerSouth, in the case of Project J and Project P, respectively.

 When considering the risks associated with liquidity and capital, MEAG Power is susceptible to changes in the interest rate environment.
 In rising interest rate markets, MEAG Power may be impacted by increases in costs associated with variable-rate subordinated debt and new debt issuances.
 These increases would be somewhat offset by increases in income earned on MEAG Power's investment portfolio.
 Conversely, when rates decline, MEAG Power may experience decreases in both the cost of some debt and the earnings on some investments.
 To partially mitigate this risk, MEAG Power occasionally implements hedges that help to stabilize the impact of these interest rate fluctuations.
-In addition, MEAG Power maintains a relatively high credit rating and strong liquidity position, which provide access to competitive funding options.
+In addition, MEAG Power maintains an investment-grade credit rating and strong liquidity position, which provide access to competitive funding options.